aleusai/kafka-monitoring-example/README.md

 The python Faust library is used for the consumer: this allows the use on the consumer side of a global table for the records aggregation, so that the consumer end can be scaled up to many workers/consumers.

-Faust also exposes an http endpoint to publich the Prometheus metrics, without the need e.g. for an extra Flask web framework.
+Faust also exposes an http endpoint to publish the Prometheus metrics, without the need e.g. for an extra Flask web framework.

 Three producers are built that use each different libraries/setups:
 - a producer that uses Faust